-And that there is the problem – your calorie deficit is more than enough.
-However, it would be prudent to understand that this calorie deficit is only on paper, as your true energy deficit is little to nothing due to metabolic adaptations.
+And therein lies the problem – your calorie deficit is more than enough.
+However, understand that this calorie deficit is only on paper, as your true energy deficit is little to nothing due to metabolic adaptations.

 I continue to explain why it’s so important to eat enough calories to lose weight.
 Your goal should be to eat as much food as possible that still allows you to drop body fat.

-The two main causes of a broken metabolism – severe calorie restriction and excessive exercise, cause a negative feedback loop that “requires” you to eat less and less and exercise more and more to maintain your pace of weight loss.
+The two main causes of a “broken” metabolism – severe calorie restriction and excessive exercise (especially cardio), cause a negative feedback loop that “requires” you to eat less and less and exercise more and more to maintain your pace of weight loss.
 Obviously, you can only do so much before you end up sick, tired, or injured, and end up giving up.

 How to Speed Up Your Metabolism and Get It Back to Normal